Fiserv/acceptance-solutions-apac/docs/APIs/Boarding/AdditionalDevice.md

 # Additional Device

 This API is used to additional device.
-Merchants needs to add session token received during login api call in the header of this API,
+Merchants needs to add session token received during login api call in the header of this API.

 ## Endpoint